IRB Drivers/ Crew awards

 Once you obtain your IRBC you can go for your IRB drivers certificate (IRBD).
 As well as having you IRBC you must be at least 17 years of age and hold a current boat license.
 The IRBD is the person that controls the boat (direction, speed, altitude) and is responsible for themselves, the IRBC and all other people (including the public) around the boat during operation.
 As well as being required to know all of the IRBC certificate the IRBD certificate training expands on the following topics:

 Wye River SLSC runs these two awards at least once per season.
-This season training will be held on 28 and 29 December 2016 with assessments on 13 and 14 January 2017.
+Dates for this season will be announced in September 2017.
 If enough people are interested additional courses can be organised.
-Please register your interest in obtaining either or both if these awards by emailing the Chief Instructor at firstname.lastname@example.org.
+Please register your interest in obtaining either or both if these awards by emailing the Chief Instructor at email@example.com.

 First aid and resuscitation awards